Pylons/cartouche/docs/configuration.rst

 ``cartouche.auto_login_identifier``
     The ID of the ``repoze.who`` authenticator plugin used to auto-login users after the confirm registration or password reset via an e-mailed token.
-Used only by the :func:`autoLoginViaAuthTkt` utility, registered for the :class:`cartouche.interfaces.IAutoLogin` interface.
+Used only by the :func:`cartouche.util.autoLoginViaWhoAPI`
+    utility, registered for the :class:`cartouche.interfaces.IAutoLogin`
-    *Default:  auth_tkt*
+    interface.  *Default:  auth_tkt*

 Utilities